DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 When someone clicks ‘Remove user’, they must confirm the removal.

-Removing a user triggers the sending of an email to the user to tell them they have been removed from the organisation.
-If the provider did this incorrectly, the user could get help.
+Removing a user triggers sending an email to the user to tell them they have been removed from the organisation.

-Users cannot remove themselves from the organisation.